tony-albanese/nonnas-kitchen/README.md

 + As a logged in user, I can comment on a post so that I can share my opinions on a post I find interesting.
 + As a logged in user, I can edit a comment I have created so that I can correct mistakes I have made.
 + As a logged in user, I can see a list of comments for a post so that I can see what other users think of a particular post.
-+ As a logged in user, I can delete a comment I have made so that I can remove content I no longer wish to share with the community,
++ As a logged in user, I can delete a comment I have made so that I can remove content I no longer wish to share with the community.

+## Recipes
++ As a user, I can see list of recipes on the site so that I have the chance to learn how to cook a new dish.
++ As a logged in user, I can create a recipe so that others users can learn how to make a dish that is important to me.
++ As a logged in user, I can delete a recipe I posted so that I can remove content I no longer wish others to see.

 ## Infinite Scroll
 + As a user, I can see a list of posts in a long list so I do not have to navigate through pagination links.